Sylius/Sylius/bundles/general/basic_crud.rst

         $repository = $this->container->get('sylius.repository.product');
     }

-Retrieving many resources is as simple as calling proper methods on the repository.
+Retrieving many resources is as simple as calling the proper methods on the repository.

 .. code-block:: php